-Total pressure is picked up by a pitot tube located in the nose section of the front section.
+Total pressure is picked up by a pitot tube located in the nose section of the fuselage.
 The tube is connected to the integrated cockpit instruments by a plastic line.
-Static pressure is measured through the open ports of the instrumentation, right behind the cockpit panel.
+Static pressure is measured across two ports, one on either side of the fuselage.
+In older versions, static pressure is measured through the open ports of the instrumentation, right behind the cockpit panel.